jmoore2081/smackgrc/src/pages/solutions/index.md

     - text: >-
         * Configurable control notifications.
 You may not want to send control notifications to all users at the same frequency, or at all.
-Control Notifications are fully configurable for new, open and overdue controls.
+Control Notifications are fully configurable for new, open and overdue controls for control operation, testing and certification.

-        * Control Owners, Delegates and Assignees may receive notification emails with links to complete their controls.
+        * Control Owners, Delegates and Assignees may receive notification emails with links to complete their controls operation or certification.

         * Controls may be assigned to anyone with an email address.
-They do not need to be an application user, which saves the cost of user licenses.
+They do not need to be an application user.

         * Powerful, dynamic multi-dimensional reporting.
-Pre-built dashboards and reports, see standing of controls by location, regulatory requirement, vendor profile, system profile, OU profile, control domain, etc. Build you own custom reports
+Pre-built dashboards and reports, see standing of controls by location, regulatory requirement, vendor or system profile, Organizational Unit, control domain, etc. Build you own custom reports

-        * Fully customizable.
+        * Fully configurable.
 Each organization has different needs when it comes to controls management.
 It is easy to add new fields, add to or change the functionality according to your organizations' needs
       title: Controls Management